-Within the womb, a baby’s body is axenic, meaning that the uterus is sterile and free of microbes, but soon after birth, the newborn becomes colonized by microbes, most of which are beneficial to human health.
-These microbes are called normal flora or normal microbiota.
+Within the womb, a baby’s body is axenic, meaning that the environment within the uterus is sterile.
+During and after birth, the newborn becomes colonized by microbes, most of which are beneficial to human health.
+These bacteria are called normal flora or normal microbiota.

 Article Summary: The human body is made up of about 10 trillion cells, but hosts 100 trillion more.
 The vast majority of cells living on and in the body are bacteria and other microbes.

 Normal flora bacteria cover our skin, mucous membranes and colonize our intestines.

 Page last updated: 8/2015

 Many normal flora provide direct benefits, such as making vitamins or aiding digestion.
 Even if normal flora microbes merely take up space and resources, they help prevent pathogens (disease causing microbes) from easily invading the body and causing illness.